Some High Latvian Politicians Think the Waffen-SS Fought for Freedom

 One can make the case that Latvians should, perhaps, consider commemorating the Latvian Legion without the few remaining alive wearing their Waffen-SS uniforms.
 It is quite another to contend that because the Latvians fought against the reinvading Red Army and used German arms to do so, that they fought for the end of Western civilization.

 Caught between two occupiers, the only option against Soviet reoccupation was the Germans.
 It is an utter fallacy to suggest that the only "moral" option for Latvians after Soviet annexation and Nazi occupation was to welcome the return of Soviet brutality in the hopes of some day restoring independence, to trust (trust!) that the Latvian culture and people could survive in the face of mass deportations and Russification as an increasingly marginalized sub-class in their own country.
-For tangible proof of the peril, one need only look to the destruction Russia has wrought upon Crimea's Tatars in three years of
+For tangible proof of the peril, one need only look to the destruction Russia has wrought upon Crimea's Tatars in six years of

 The Latvians did their part for independence, holding out in the Courland Pocket until the end of the war.
 They could not have known that Britain, their erstwhile ally in their war of independence against the Bolsheviks had, only a generation later, prostituted the principles put forth in the Atlantic Charter to paint a Potemkin facade of legitimacy on the Baltic "petitions to join" the U.S.S.R., the act by which the Baltic states were wiped off the map.